LinnaEltahir/Portfolio-Draft/README.md

 # Portfolio-Draft
-This is a draft to my portfolio hopefully will be done by this month.
+This is a draft for my portfolio.
+Coming January 2024....